canasmh/USCUCEI/README.md

 [Spartanburg Area](http://spartanburgareasc.chambermaster.com/events/), and
 [StartGrowUpstate](https://www.startgrowupstate.com/explore-events).

-These events are then published the CEI's [Event Page](https://uscupstatecei.org/events).
+These events are then published to the CEI's [Event Page](https://uscupstatecei.org/events).

 To scrape the websites, I use Selenium.
 The program runs at 07:00 AM Eastern Time on Monday's, Wednesday's and Friday's and is schedule to run on my local machine using [CRON](https://crontab.guru/).